 Late fees are dead money and your hard-earned dollars deserve a better future.
 But there’s good news.
 Using the Sniip app, you can schedule your bill payments as soon as they drop into your mailbox and set and forget, knowing that your bills are sorted.
 The results speak for themselves as 90% of all the bills ever paid using the Sniip app have been paid before the due date!

 Are you always baking for your friends?
 Do you love sewing, mending or perhaps woodwork?
 Or, are you a secret maths whiz who could offer some tutoring on the side?

 Think about what you love doing in your downtime and how that hobby might be able to make you some spare change.
-The reality is, earning $500 a month equates to $6,000 a year, which will get you a pretty nice holiday!
+The reality is, earning $500 a month equates to $6,000 a year – yes please!

 5. Ask for a better rate